WDI-SEA/notes/08-cs/cs-recursion/readme.md

 Your computer will run out of memory and you'll see an error message saying something like, "stack overflow exception" or "maximum call stack exceeded."

-This function is admitedly useless.
 This function is only here to prove that it's possible to call a function from inside itself, and to show the danger of a function that calls itself forver.

 Recursion gets much better than this useless example.
 It's possible to write recursive functions in such a way that we can write very robust, expressive code.